Guiding Students through Histograms

 - One or more other resources that can help instructors teach about this topic.
 SERC collections such as Teaching Quantitative Skills can be a helpful place to look.

-- This site does a strong description of reading and interpreting histograms
+- This site from labxchange.org has a strong description of reading and interpreting histograms.

 Examples of activities that use this quantitative skill

 - In this example, students use histograms to determine the frequency of Old Faithful (the geyser at Yellowstone) eruptions.
-It uses excel and is part of the Geology in National Parks
+It uses Excel and is part of the Geology of National Parks modules.

-- In this lab or in-class exercise, students are introduced to probability and statistics by plotting the weights of pennies based on different ages (aka pennies from 1960s-1981 have a different weight than modern pennies).
+- In this lab or in-class exercise, students are introduced to probability and statistics by plotting the weights of pennies based on different ages (aka pennies from 1960s to 1981 have a different weight than modern pennies).
 They plot the histograms by hand.

-- In this exercise, students use histograms in excel to visualize VOCs from different geographic locations in the US.
+- In this exercise, students use histograms in Excel to visualize VOCs from different geographic locations in the United States.